 IAG

-Add to the verbal statement where the RMG section is noted, please also add “customer name, meter number or any other pertinent information”.
+Add to the verbal statement where the RMG section is noted, please also add “customer name, service address, meter number or any other pertinent information”.

 Matt to add.

 Make sure to include an overall comment about escalation emails being sent if the issue stays in the state of new for more than 3 days.